svn2github/oobash/0.39.2/docs/ReadMe.txt

 # oobash #
 ##########

-oobash is only a fun project to implemnent some ideas and no, there are no real objects and no real decorators, but who cares... ;-).
+oobash is a fun project to implemnent some ideas and no, there are no real objects and no real decorators, but who cares... ;-).
 There is no downward compatibility until version 1.0.

 Fast start
 ===========

-To start simply source oobash-<version>.source file:
+To start simply source oobash-<version>.source file: source oobash-<version>.source

-1) source oobash-<version>.source
+After sourcing the file you will see some informations and then you can start to play around - hope you like it.

 To finally clean up your environment:
-1) __cleanUp
+__cleanUp

 How it works
 =============